NatLibFi/ekirjasto-circulation-admin/README.md

 We use GitHub Actions for continuous integration.
 Any pull requests submitted must have tests and those tests must pass on GitHub Actions.

+#### E-kirjasto Unit Tests

+E-kirjasto-specific Jest tests are in folder `/src/finland/tests`.
+To run them locally, use command `npm test-finland`.

 ### Nightwatch

+_(NOTE: Nightwatch is currently not configured for the E-kirjasto fork.)_

 There are end-to-end tests that run on Nightwatch.
 This selenium-based test runner allows us to include integration tests for logging into the admin and clicking through different pages.